THE GOALS PROJECT

 1. Reflect on Week 1-2 learning

-2. Hear from Ayush and Ananya, our #GoalsProject Student Ambassadors
+2. Hear from our #GoalsProject Student Ambassadors

 3. Map out your class plan for your Class Goals Project